Lost Among the Baining: Photos

 Men prepare the masks for the day dance--one of the few times that tasks are divided by gender in this remarkably egalitarian society.
 But even this division is not so strict: some women, like this lapun (or older woman) are present and may participate as well.

-Kyimkyim's daughter, who remembered us from our visit 40 years earlier.
+Kyimkyim's daughter, in 2008.
+We remembered each other from our visit 40 years earlier.

 Youngsters enjoying a photo-op.
 What attitude!